 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.Mon Apr 11 09:39:00 BST 2016 Back to results
+They are based on our understanding of legislation at the date of publication.11 April 2016 Back to results

 Salary sacrifice reworks an employee’s remuneration in a more tax efficient manner at no additional cost to the employee or employer but can help generate higher pension contributions or higher take-home pay as a result.

 - pay National Insurance (NI) contributions on salary and bonuses.